ntoll/foox/presentation/notes.rst

 Hands up if you're:

-* Tone deaf, can't tell the difference between a lawnmower and saxophone.
+* Tone deaf, can't tell the difference between a lawn mower and saxophone.
 * Someone who enjoys listening to music but doesn't know anything about what you're listening to.
 * Someone with some sort of basic musical training - perhaps piano lessons when